Table of Contents

 In the event that post-acute withdrawal syndrome (PAWS) occurs, the withdrawal process can be very rough, sometimes lasting for months.
 This requires medical supervision to ensure a safe and pain-free withdrawal.
 It is not a quick withdrawal, by any means.
 PAWS is a serious consequence of benzo addiction and includes symptoms such as sleeplessness, no appetite, weight loss, heightened senses, a feeling of crawling out of the skin, unreasonable fears, circular thoughts, and more.
 The focus should be on feeling good and getting better through the best treatment for benzo addiction.

-Holistic Treatment for Benzodiazepine Use
+What Are Holistic Treatments for Benzodiazepine Use?

 In addition to using evidence-based therapies and medical treatment for benzo addiction treatment, holistic therapies and treatment modalities are highly recommended to help make the transition from detox and through treatment more comfortable, reduce stress, assist with concentration and focus, and encourage adoption of healthier lifestyle habits.